PAY RANGE: EP12

 Performs on-going evaluation of group activities to identify strengths and weaknesses; assesses impact of group activities on individuals.

-Performs a variety of case work activities for the placement of mentally retarded clients into an appropriate community residential program; develops a client and family profile; orients family to program's purpose, services, planning process and legal implications; discusses client's status, problems and treatment plan with facility's medical, social and supportive staff; discusses with verbal and coherent clients their feelings about actions taken, their interests, and relationships with others; communicates with non-verbal clients in most appropriate manner; participates in team development of transitory and individual habilitation plan; monitors implementation of plan by provider agency; evaluates client's needs, progress and problem within community residential program; participates in court proceedings and prehearing conferences.
+Performs a variety of case work activities for the placement of individuals with an intellectual disability into an appropriate community residential program; develops a client and family profile; orients family to program's purpose, services, planning process and legal implications; discusses client's status, problems and treatment plan with facility's medical, social and supportive staff; discusses with verbal and coherent clients their feelings about actions taken, their interests, and relationships with others; communicates with non-verbal clients in most appropriate manner; participates in team development of transitory and individual habilitation plan; monitors implementation of plan by provider agency; evaluates client's needs, progress and problem within community residential program; participates in court proceedings and prehearing conferences.

 Attends periodic staff and personal conference; confers with superior on difficult problems; prepares reports and correspondence; keeps records of all assigned cases.